tkenning/dev.na.bambora.com/source/docs/references/onboarding_API/index.md

 # Onboarding API

-The Onboarding API allows partners to build their own custom interface through which sub-merchants sign up for a Beanstream account.
+The Onboarding API allows partners to build their own custom interface through which sub-merchants can sign up for an account.

 Applications can be submitted completed or as partial updates.
 This allows flexibility for partners and allows full control of how integrators upload sub-merchant data to the API.
 Partners can integrate to different **workflows** of the API to sign sub-merchants up for various services.